isaacnmm/pestpolicy-hugo2XX/content/posts/best-controller-for-steam-link/index.md

 Xbox One S Controller features the key tweaks that are added to the Xbox One controller such as a 3.5mm jack.
 Read Also:
 Motherboard for i7 6700
 .
-The Xbox One S saw the exit of the chat adapter.�In addition, the controller has a better ergonomic design that will make the device to be comfortable in your hands for its use with�Steam Link.
+The Xbox One S saw the exit of the chat adapter.In addition, the controller has a better ergonomic design that will make the device to be comfortable in your hands for its use withSteam Link.
 - Other additions include the rough controller back, smaller log, and adjusted curve lines.
 - Compared to the Xbox Elite, the Xbox One S has soft bumpers.
 Also, the Xbox One S allows a high level of customization as it is also available in many colors.
 Despite that headphones and microphone, Bluetooth adapters, flight sticks, racing wheels will not naturally be supported on your steam link, you may utilize